esl/elixirconf-eu-jekyll/_talks/turn-old-into-new-moving-to-elixir-feature-by-feature.md

 ---
+tags:
+- legacy
+- refactoring
-tags: legacy, refactoring, technology shift
+- technology shift
 level: Intermediate
 title: "Turn Old Into New: Moving to Elixir Feature by Feature"
 speakers: